 In Theatre Technology you will learn about design and production in lighting, sound, video and stage technology (automation and technical management), with opportunities to specialise in your final year.
-Theatre technicians need to be good team players and have a proven interest in an area of theatre technology.
-As you develop your skills, you will progress from learning about technology and software to programming and show operation, to finally managing and designing productions.
+In this area, production artists - designers, engineers and technicians need to be good team players with advanced specialist skills.
+As you develop your own craft, you will progress from learning about technology and software to programming and show operation, to finally managing and designing productions.